RA—acronym for resident assistant; no periods; plural is RAs, or resident assistants.

 residence halls—use this instead of dorms; see appendix for list.

-Residency programs—Beloit currently has five residencies in place that bring to campus distinguished individuals to teach, conduct workshops, and/or perform or exhibit their works: The Victor E. Ferrall, Jr. Endowed Artists-in-Residence; the Ginsberg Family Endowed Artists-in-Residence Program; the Lois and Willard Mackey Distinguished Professor of Creative Writing; the Upton Scholar (in economics); and the Weissberg Chair in Human Rights (see individual entries for additional information).
+Residency programs—Beloit currently has six residencies in place that bring to campus distinguished individuals to teach, conduct workshops, and/or perform or exhibit their works: The Victor E. Ferrall, Jr. Endowed Artists-in-Residence; the Ginsberg Family Endowed Artists-in-Residence Program; the Lois and Willard Mackey Distinguished Professor of Creative Writing; the Ousley Scholar in Residence; the Upton Scholar (in economics); and the Weissberg Chair in Human Rights (see individual entries for additional information).

 resident assistant (RA)—no periods in acronym.